 Chief’s running guru, Vee, takes us through some of her best training, nutrition and hydration advice!
 Vee’s advice is perfect for those taking part in a half marathon, but it’s also relevant for any running event or personal goal.
+Learn how to train and prepare for a half-marathon.

 Running: how to train